Hadedayo/ROR-PROJECT-ONE-8/README.md

 git clone https://github.com/Hadedayo/ROR-PROJECT-ONE-8

 Struggles
 The main difficulty I faced was with my database creation.
 Initially, I created the first ruby app and deleted it when I had problems with docker.
 I deleted the first project and built a new ruby app, I gave the new project and database name the exact names to the previous project.
-I was getting error of an existing database.
-It turned out that the existing database was clashing with the deleted project.
-This was overcome by renaming the project and making sure that the existing databases had no connection to the deleted project.
+The error I was getting was as a result of an existing database.
+Through trial and error, it turned out that the existing database was that of the deleted project.
+This was overcome by researching how to permanently delete databases and making sure that the existing project had a different name.

 Sprint 2
 In Sprint 2, I intend on building a comment section for the phone network.
-A user will be able to see other user's comments and add comments if needed.
+A user will be able to see other user's comments and add comments when needed.